Policy Compliance Process

 The DPC will log the Proposed Policy and work with the Sponsoring Unit to ensure review of the Proposed Policy.
 DPC will coordinate a Pre-screening Review with Policy Council to ensure the Proposed Policy is ready to undergo the full review.
 DPC will then ensure that that the Affected Units and OGC complete a review of the Proposed Policy.
 This review will ensure that the Proposed Policy does not duplicate existing Policies and that it is in the best interest of the University.

 Please note that the director of Policy Compliance processes Intake Forms for new and revised Official University Policies ONLY on the first Tuesday of every month.
 Sponsoring Units may submit Intake Forms at any time, but requests will only be processed on the first Tuesday of the month.

-- Upon Cabinet recommendation and President approval, the Proposed Policy is official.
-The Communication Plan must be implemented immediately.
+- Upon Cabinet recommendation and the President's approval, the Proposed Policy is official.

 Expedited Review Process